PdxCodeGuild/Intro-to-Computer-Programming/5DAY.md

+# Review on whiteboard the current content

+We will review the material at a high level, and write the operations we have explored thus far.
+Open for questions.

 # Finding Modules

 For today's class, I needed a way to generate names of game players.
 Lets see if someone else has done it!